 The discussion took place Thursday in a hybrid format, with three speakers and a small audience gathering in person at the EGIC headquarters in Rome; and two speakers and more listeners joining online via livestream.

-EGIC’s Matthew Robinson introduced the panel - moderator, Andrea Coccia, journalist and co-founder of ‘Slow News’; Lars Patrick Berg, Member of the European Parliament who had flown to Rome from Brussels; joining online, Velina Tchakarova, Director at the Austrian Institute for European and Security Policy (AIES); and Dr. Alessandro Politici, Director of NATO Defence College Foundation.
+EGIC’s Matthew Robinson introduced the panel - moderator, Andrea Coccia, journalist and co-founder of ‘Slow News’; Lars Patrick Berg, Member of the European Parliament who had flown to Rome from Brussels; joining online, Velina Tchakarova, Director at the Austrian Institute for European and Security Policy (AIES); and Dr. Alessandro Politi, Director of NATO Defence College Foundation.

 Coccia outlined the three main possible coalitions that may be formed, with the first two named according to the colour-combination of the relevant parties - the ‘traffic light’ coalition, the ‘Jamaica’ coalition and the ‘grand’ coalition.
 He posed the question, given traditional parties are declining in popularity all over Europe, is now the time for greater collaboration between smaller parties?